JeremieDemarchez/iCasa_Smartwatch/src/site/markdown/lights.md

 _1 Watt=680.0 lumens at 555nm_

-This conversion is only applicable at wavelength of 555 nm (maximum of sensibility of vision for human eyes).
+This conversion is only applicable at wavelength of 555 nm (maximum of sensibility for human vision).